rambo-coder/Deep-learning-with-pytorch/Part2-chapter9-Using_PyTorch_to_fight_cancer/README.md

 # Deep-learning-with-pytorch
-Code for the book deep learning with pytorch
+* Breaking a large problem into smaller,easier ones
+* Exploring the constraints of an intricate deep learning problem,and deciding on a structure and approach
+* Downloading the training data